Active Imagination

 If you know a thing or two about play therapy, you know the beneficial effects that come with allowing a child to express their active imagination through pretend situations.
 Children who play pretend can come up with their worlds and characters, through which they emulate some of the social skills they’ve observed in the real world and figure out how they apply to any given situation.

-Imaginative play supports cognitive development
+Imaginative play actively supports cognitive development

-Through imagined situations, children learn how to problem solve, how to use language, and how the world around them works.
+Through actively imagined situations, children learn how to problem solve, how to use language, and how the world around them works.
 Let’s say, for example, that you have a child who is pretending that they are working at a restaurant in outer space.
 Their experience will teach them how they need to talk to the people around them to keep things moving smoothly.
-Active creativity will teach them how a real-life restaurant works when they start researching more about the mechanics of a real dining experience, and it will teach them how to come up with solutions if something should go wrong in the restaurant.
+Active creativity and active imagination will teach them how a real-life restaurant works when they start researching more about the mechanics of a real dining experience, and it will teach them how to come up with solutions if something should go wrong in the restaurant.

 All these skills are skills that we should be fostering in our children because they can be applied to real-life situations.